-You can make this in your garage (or where ever you make stuff.)
-You need some basic woodworking tools.
+You can make this in your garage You need some basic woodworking tools.
 I have improved some of the methods.
 It will take less time to make.

-Please show your support by buying my book.
+Please show your support by buying my books.
 My work is supported by book sales.
 Perhaps you've noticed that I haven't monetized these pages (no ads)?
-Besides, my current book makes for good background reading on this project.

 Lion's Head, Ontario